This is the very first time Jim Steinmeyer Windshear illusion secret exposed and explained in full.

 Hidden Fan Inside The Base

-Now let’s switch to the key Windshear illusion secret exposed detail.
+Now let’s get down to the Windshear illusion secret in more detail.

 The first gimmick is the hidden fan.